Last updated on July 2nd, 2023

 Working hours: 9 am – 5:30 pm every day.

-Tour to take: Basilica Cistern also gets crowded in most of the days.
-I recommend purchasing a guided skip the line tour.
+Tour to take: Basilica Cistern also gets crowded on most days.
+You can purchase a guided skip the line tour.

 Dolmabahce Palace is one of the hallmarks of Istanbul.